eclipse-xpanse/xpanse-website/docs/Contribute/planning.md

 # Planning

-We use options/features within GitHub for development planning and governance activities in Xpanse.
+We use options/features within GitHub for development planning and governance activities in xpanse.

 ### Agile Development Process